-In the 1890′s, a man named Daniel Hitt purchased the site and developed the land for vacationers.
+In 1835, Daniel Hitt purchased the land that is today occupied by Starved Rock State Park from the United States Government, as compensation for his tenure in the U.S. Army.
+He sold the land in 1890 to Ferdinand Walther and developed the land for vacationers.
 He built a hotel, dance pavilion and swimming area.
-In 1911, the State of Illinois purchased the site from Mr. Hitt, making it the state’s first recreational park.
+In 1911, the State of Illinois purchased the site, making it the state’s first recreational park.
 In the 1930′s the Civilian Conservation Corps placed three camps at Starved Rock State Park and began building the Lodge and trail systems that you can now witness here at the Park.

 In 1966, Starved Rock State Park was named a National Historic Landmark.
 Starved Rock State Park’s Lodge and Cabins were listed on the U.S. National Register of Historic Places on May 8, 1985 as part of the Illinois State Park Lodges and Cabins Thematic Resources Multiple Property Submission.
 By the National Register’s criteria the Lodge and Cabins are considered significant in the areas of architecture, entertainment and recreation.
 The lodge offers 69 hotel rooms and 21 comfortable cabin rooms.
-The Great Hall is centered around a massive, 2-sided stone fireplace.
+The Great Hall is centered around a massive, two-sided stone fireplace.
 The Main Dining Room is open seven days a week and offers many house specialties.
 The Lodge’s conference area can accommodate up to 200, with four smaller meeting rooms for weddings or corporate retreats.
-For lodge reservations, call (81) 667-4211 or go to www.starvedrocklodge.com
+For lodge reservations, call 815-667-4211 or click here to book online.

-Next time you are here – take a moment to think about the history of this special place.
-Here is the same soil upon which the Indians trod the same rocks and some of the same trees now standing saw the stirring events of those earlier times.
-Here people have lived and prayed and fought and died more than two hundred years ago.
+Next time you are here, take a moment to think about the history of this special place.
+Here is the same soil upon which the Indians trod, the same rocks and some of the same trees now standing, saw the stirring events of those earlier times.
+Here people have lived, prayed, fought and died more than two hundred years ago.
 Thousands of them resolved to dust upon this rock and within range of our vision.